5 Ways To Isolate Dissimilar Metals

 Your pipe and the nearby metals are physically separated by buffers called pipe isolators.
 Some examples of pipe isolators are as follows:

-- SLIDE PLATES: Slide plates are typically used to smooth movement between pipe support and the structure on which it rests.
+- Slide Plates: Slide plates are typically used to smooth movement between the pipe support and the structure on which it rests.
 They fit underneath the pipe.

 Pipes can be strung together and suspended in the air using hangers.
 They won't be sitting on corrosive dirt or other metal surfaces this way.
 You'll also want your hangers to be corrosion-resistant if dissimilar metal corrosion is a concern.
 Ensure they're built of a corrosion-resistant material, such as stainless or galvanized steel, to achieve this.